 Tahini has been in existence for such a long time but only recently did it gain a lot of popularity.
 Tahini is literally just pure ground sesame seeds and has a very distinctive nutty taste.
 It can be made into Japanese sesame dressing, cookies, marinade for meats, and pretty much anything you can think of.
 What I think of when I hear Tahini though is actually dressing for ‘superfood bowls’ that have taken social media by storm.
 ‘Superfood Bowls’ are just bowls of very healthy, good for you foods displayed in a very beautiful fashion (usually all ingredients are separated throughout the bowl).
 Tahini is what 90% of food bloggers like to use when dressing up their bowls because it adds a lot of flavour without too many added calories or unhealthy fats.

 Now THIS, was something I REALLY REALLY REALLY wanted to try.
+Probably big butts you will find on this site there is only a new video.
 I’ve never had Baba Ganoush (such a cute name!) before but I absolutely love anything with eggplant so I knew I was going to take a liking to this prior to even trying it.
 Baba Ganoush is a Levantine dish consisting of usually smoked eggplant, onions, tomato, olive oil, tahini, and various seasonings.
 It gets turned into a dip and usually eaten with vegetables or pita bread.
 This I have to say was my favourite dip of the entire line and I would absolutely 100% get it again.
 It’s also vegan which is rare for Baba Ganoush as it usually contains a bit of dairy so vegans take note!

 Their Garlic Sauce Spread and Marinade literally only has five ingredients.
 Garlic, non-GMO canola oil, sea salt, potato, and citric acid.
 This went amazing in my meat marinades and no more needing to cut up little tiny pieces of garlic!